larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 # Introduction

-Throughout the history of the IETF, the role of the IETF Chair has always been a filled by a single person.
-None of the foundational documents of the organization precisely define the role, but most are written with an understanding that the role is filled by a single person that is then tasked with with numerous responsibilities.
-The expired Internet-Draft {{?I-D.carpenter-ietf-chair-tasks}} attempted to define the role of the IETF Chair more precisely, but was not taken forward.
+Throughout the history of the IETF, the role of the IETF Chair has always been filled by a single person.
+None of the foundational documents of the organization precisely define the role, but most are written with an understanding that the role is filled by a single person that is then tasked with numerous responsibilities.
+The expired Internet-Draft {{?I-D.carpenter-ietf-chair-tasks}} attempted to define the role of the IETF Chair more precisely but was not taken forward.

 Few documents explicitly say that the IETF Chair may delegate some of